Coming up...

 Check out the "Maths on Paper" section of our downloads page to access the handouts from the event.

 Our instruction sheets were made especially for the event, and some made use of library resources such as its in-house laser cutter.
-Mathateca is keen for the activities to be used again and some of the paper crafts and games may well be making a reappearance in future library events.
+Mathateca is keen for the activities to be used again and some of the paper crafts and games may well be making a reappearance in future events.
 If you are interested, get in touch with us for more info.